-Also called pulpitis, this condition means that the tissue in the center of the tooth (nerve/tooth pulp) has become inflamed and irritated.
+Also called pulpitis, this condition means that the tissue in the centre of the tooth (nerve/tooth pulp) has become inflamed.
 This inflammation causes pressure to build inside the tooth and puts pressure on the surrounding tissue.
 Symptoms of an inflamed tooth pulp can be mild to extreme, depending on the severity of the inflammation.
 Treatment for pulpitis is essential because the pain will only worsen.

 A dental abscess is caused by the buildup of bacteria inside the pulp chamber that becomes infected.
 This infection then tries to drain itself out of the very tip of the tooth root.
 The pressure from the draining infection causes a pain that can become severe with swelling if left untreated.
 Most abscesses can be seen visually on a dental x-ray.

 • Cracked Tooth

 Your teeth can be weakened over time due to the amount of pressure from biting and chewing.
 The force from biting down on a hard object like ice or a popcorn kernel can sometimes cause a tooth to crack.
 Symptoms of a cracked tooth may include pain when biting or chewing, and sensitivity to hot and cold temperatures or to sweet and sour foods.
 Treatment for this condition will depend on the location and direction of the crack as well as the extent of the damage.

 Teeth can become impacted when they are prevented from moving into their proper position in the mouth by other teeth, gums or bone.
 The most common teeth to become impacted are the wisdom teeth because they are usually the last to erupt.
 When the jawbone cannot accommodate for these extra teeth, the teeth remain stuck under the gum.
 This impaction can create pressure pain and even jaw soreness.